 How To Change PhilHealth Membership Category From Employed to Voluntary

-If you were formerly employed and will be continuing your contributions as a voluntary member, you need to update your registration from Formal to Voluntary4 .
+If you were formerly employed and will continue your contributions as a voluntary member, you need to update your registration from Formal to Voluntary4.

-You still need to secure and fill up a copy of the PhilHealth Membership Registration Form.
+You still need to secure and complete a copy of the PhilHealth Membership Registration Form.

 In the membership type, you can select your new membership type.